-Most interesting wonders of Burma
+Most interesting landmarks of Burma

 Below are listed the most amazing natural and man made landmarks of Burma.

 Natural landmarks of Burma